skim146/skim146.github.io/_posts/Vector Spaces 75017d01ddce48a5ac078bb8bb1d099e.md

-# Vector Spaces
+---
+layout: posts
+comments: false
+author_profile: true
+---

-## Linear Algebra Done Wrong - Treil
+## Referencing Linear Algebra Done Wrong - Treil

 This lecture series will detail linear algebra for beginners.
 It is aimed at students who are first learning pure math and are struggling with basic proofs/mathematical reasoning.